skyscrapers/puppet-drush/README.md

 You can specify the version you want to install:

-    class { 'drush::drush':
+    drush::drush { 'drush8':
       version => '8',
     }

-You can specify the command name you want to get, and the target directory (aka where to install Drush):
+You can specify the link name you want to get, and the target directory (aka where to install Drush):

-    class { 'drush::drush':
+    drush::drush { 'drush':
-      command_name => '/usr/local/bin/drush',
+      link_name => '/usr/local/bin/drush',
       target_dir   => '/usr/local'
     }

 You can specify a particular `user` that will be the owner of the Drush
-executable:
+directory:

-    class { 'drush::drush':
+    drush::drush { 'drush7':
       user => 'foo',
     }

-It is possible to install multiple versions side by side, but remember to pass a custom command name for each if you do:
+It is possible to install multiple versions side by side, but remember to pass a custom link name for each if you do:

-    class { 'drush::drush':
+    drush::drush { 'drush8':
       version      => '8',
-      command_name => '/usr/local/bin/drush8',
+      link_name => '/usr/local/bin/drush8',
     }

-    class { 'drush::drush':
+    drush::drush { 'drush7':
-      command_name => '/usr/local/bin/drush7',
+      link_name => '/usr/local/bin/drush7',
     }

 Or you can use hiera to specify drush resources: